This Australian Gent wanted to update his hair with a splash of colour,

 Your going to need four small rubber bands, start by taking a 1/4 of your ponytail, splitting it into three then braiding it finishing the braid with one of the rubber

-on the remaining hair from the ponytail till you end up with a ponytail consisting of four braids.
+bands to make sure it doesn’t unravel, repeat that procedure three more time on the remaining hair from the ponytail till you end up with a ponytail consisting of four braids.

 Before commencing the next step you’ll need to have at least 8 bobby pins ready for the finish, simply take one of your four braids